cyberstizz/testing_with_mocha/readme.md

-I always see tests written  in other frameworks mainly just.
+I always see tests written  in other frameworks mainly Jest.
 I have nothing against Jest, but I just wanted to try something else out for size.
 Besides Mocha is a very cool name in my book.